Creating Cut-and-Fold or Pop-Up Patterns with TypeScript

 How to create these

-We will create a parameterised tree based on a regular polygon cross section.
+We will create a parameterized tree based on a regular polygon cross section.
 The branches will fold into the base.

 Let's create a function for this.
 Start by calculating the basic positions and sizes: